 The National Botanic Garden of Wales, Carmarthenshire has teetered on the brink of insolvency since it opened in May, 2000, at a cost of £44million, but has been regularly rescued financially by the Welsh Assembly.
 It features the largest single-span glasshouse in the world, designed by our old friend, Norman 'Wobbly Bridge' Foster.

 The Stirling Prize-winning Scottish Parliament Building, Edinburgh was completed in 2004 for a staggering £431 million, ten times its estimated cost.

 The New Wembley Stadium, London swallowed up £120million of lottery money from Sport England, as well as further large sums from other funding bodies, but the plans to open England's national football stadium for the FA Cup Final in 2003 were soon in tatters.
 Successive deadlines were missed as the Australian builders, Multiplex hit all kinds of construction problems.
 It eventually opened for the 2007 Final8.
 George Michael gave the first New Wembley concert on 9 June, 2007, and the venue has since hosted a variety of events, including the Concert for Diana on 1 July, 2007, and even an NFL American Football game9.

-The 2012 London Olympics may be a long way off, yet the projected cost of the Olympic Park was recently uplifted from £2.4billion to a staggering £9.35billion.
-Mayor Ken Livingstone has promised that for 12 years, Londoners will pay no more than 38 pence per week towards the event, or as he put it, the price of a Walnut Whip.
+The 2012 London Olympics was well-received and well-organised as a spectacle, yet the cost of the Olympic Park left a lot of ill-feeling in times of economic downturn.
+This was apparent many years before the event, when its projected cost was uplifted from £2.4 billion to a staggering £9.35 billion.
+The mayor at the time, Ken Livingstone promised that for 12 years, Londoners would pay no more than 38 pence per week towards the event, or as he put it, the price of a Walnut Whip.

 And Finally - Ten That Went Well